simoncozens/fonts-and-layout/features-2.md

 ### Reverse chained contextual substitution

 The final substitution type is extremely rare.
 I haven't found any recorded use of it outside of test fonts.
-It was designed for complex Arabic and Urdu calligraphic (nastaliq style) fonts where, although the input text is processed in right-to-left order, the calligraphic shape of the word is built up in left-to-right order: each glyph is determined by the glyph which *precedes* it in the input order but *follows* it in the writing order.
+It was designed for nastaliq style Arabic fonts (often, but not exclusively, used in Urdu typesetting).
+In that style, even though the input text is processed in right-to-left order, the calligraphic shape of the word is built up in left-to-right order: the form of each glyph is determined by the glyph which *precedes* it in the input order but *follows* it in the writing order.

 So reverse chained contextual substitution is a substitution that is applied by the shaper *backwards in time*: it starts at the end of the input stream, and works backwards, and the reason this is so powerful is because it allows you to contextually condition the "current" lookup based on the results from "future" lookups.